Border Security Force: Martyr Status

-Over the past 20 years, ie from 2010, the Border Security Force (BSF) has experienced significant casualties in the line of duty, primarily due to cross-border firing incidents along the Line of Control (LoC).
+Over the past 20 years, i.e. from 2010, the Border Security Force (BSF) has experienced significant casualties in the line of duty, primarily due to cross-border firing incidents along the Line of Control (LoC).
 For instance, in 2018, the BSF reported 11 personnel killed in such incidents, marking the highest casualty figure for the border force in a year in the last eight years.

 Additionally, between January 2015 and September 2016, a total of 774 BSF personnel died, with 25 deaths attributed to battle casualties.
 The remaining fatalities were due to various causes, including diseases, especially from mental illness.

 Despite their service akin to the Indian Armed Forces, the Government of India does not officially recognize BSF and paramilitary personnel as martyrs, a stance that has been a subject of ongoing debate and concern within the force and among the public.

 Challenges

 Working conditions

 Working conditions of the BSF have been questioned.
 "Zero Error Syndrome" adds stress.
 A home ministry standing committee report on the "Working Conditions in Border Guarding Forces" was published in December 2018, it was chaired by P. Chidambaram.